dansholds/grapple-comps-min/content/posts/15419-nebraska-jiu-jitsu-championship-spring-open-2024.md

 next available weight class, if there are no athletes in higher weight classes you will be disqualified.
 Athletes will be given a 3 lbs. weight allowance.
 We do this to ensure the integrity of the brackets.
-Registration may be edited by the athlete until March 26th, 11:59 PM.
+Registration may be edited by the athlete until March 26th, 11-59 PM.

-RULES:
+RULES-

 Nebraska Jiu-Jitsu Championship runs a